dekuNukem/traffic-cone-film-scanning/README.md

 ![Alt text](photos/cloud.jpeg)

-↑ The white specks are from film expiration, not dust!!1

-Anyway, as you can see, the results speak for themselves!
+Suffice to say, the results speak for themselves!

 ## So What's the Catch?